 Only the policyholder or we can cancel or change your cover under this policy.
 Your cover will end if:

-- you move abroad; - · we or the policyholder decide you can no longer be covered under this policy; or - · we or the policyholder cancel this policy.
+- you move abroad; - we or the policyholder decide you can no longer be covered under the group scheme; or - we or the policyholder cancel the group scheme.

 We may also cancel or change your cover if you have: